Updated: November 2020 from the original posted in July 2018

 The short answer is yes…with an *.
 [See Below]

 But, like any life-impacting decision, the short answer doesn’t account for the complexities of choosing a college.
-And, those last three words are key to keep in mind: YOU, the applicant, are the one who’s doing the choosing of the college.
-However, most college applicants skip that fact and believe the college is choosing them.
-Therefore, they must tailor their essays to reflect what the college most wants to hear, not what story about their own lives that they themselves want to tell the college.
+And, the last three words are what’s most important to keep in mind: YOU, the applicant, are the one who’s doing the choosing of the college.
+However, most college applicants overlook their own agency and responsibility, instead believe the college is choosing them.

-On this topic of potentially contorting her story for the college admissions officer, one senior said that she would rather be denied admissions on who she really is, than still be denied admissions, while trying to be someone who she wasn’t.
+One senior shared that she would rather be denied admissions on who she really is than still be denied admissions while trying to be someone who she wasn’t.
 At least then, even in her disappointment, she would know that it was just not meant to be.

-Editing and re-editing and re-editing again the 650 word essay can be one of those “just because you can, doesn’t mean you should” kind of situation.
-Be discriminating.
 And, why not?
-It’s your life that you’re affecting—both in the short term with the stress and effort to craft multiple essays and in the long term from the potential opportunity costs of not being true to yourself.
+It’s your life which is affected—both in the short term with the stress of crafting multiple essays, and in the long term, the potential opportunity costs of not being true to yourself.

 *Once the 650 Word Common Application essay is submitted to a college, the essay can not be altered for that particular college’s application.
 However, for subsequent applications waiting to be submitted, students can change and edit the 650 Word Common Application statement.

 To learn more about Creative Marbles Consultancy’s collaborative college admissions essay editorial advising, visit us at creativemarbles.com